The Land

 100 km north of Mactan Island, 10 km southeast of Bogo; 2 ½ hr by banca from Mactan, 1 hr from Sogod or by road to Bogo on Cebu's east coast and 30 min by banca.
 You would not normally make this journey in bad conditions, but even in good conditions fierce currents can be a real problem.
 Advanced divers pick spring tides in the hope of spotting larger pelagic species, but less experienced divers should choose neap tides and be with an experienced divemaster.

+There are three sites here with similar profiles: A) The Ormoc Shoal, 5 km to the northeast of Capitancillo; B) The Nunez Shoal, 3 km southwest of Calangaman Islet, which is to the northeast of Capitancillo Island; C) Capitancillo Island's own Southwest wall.
 All have shallow reef-tops at 33 ft leading to drop-offs with colorful soft corals, gorgonian sea fans, caves and black corals.
 The main interest of the dives are the walls, with their many caves and overhangs, small shoals of pelagic fish, all varieties of reef fish, Whitetip and Grey Reef Sharks and the ever present possibility of encounters with larger pelagic species.
+Shallow reef-flats extend 3km all around Capitancillo Island, but these three dive sites are the best in the area. | |

 About three hours by bus north of Cebu lies Bogo City.
 Bogo has over 50,000 people and a nice little shopping area featuring a Gaisano department store and supermarket, movies, Jollibee and many other shops around about.
 Not far away is the new market area and jeepney terminal and you can ride a tricycle there for a few pesos.